PeterC-alfaisal/likelihoodR/README.md

 Support values give the relative strength of evidence for one hypothesis value versus another.
 They range from negative infinity to positive infinity.
+There is no specific threshold value (unlike 0.05 in frequentist testing), and values can be rounded to the nearest 1 decimal place, e.g. -2.161 -> -2.2.
 A support of 0 shows no support for either hypothesis, while a support of 1 represents weak evidence for the first hypothesis versus the second.
 A support of 2 represents moderate evidence, and is roughly equivalent to the